anastasioscho/udacity-neighborhood-map/README.md

 - Install [Node.js](https://nodejs.org/en/).
 - In a terminal, cd into the project directory.
 - Install all project dependencies with `npm install`.
+- Edit the **src/components/MapComponent.js** file.
+In line 14, you will need to replace the Google Maps API key with yours.
 - Start the development server with `npm start`.

 ## Screenshots